Screenwall

 2101

-The wall is not a wall.
-It is a door, a roof, a threshold, a diagram , a twenty-four-panel parallelogram that pivots ninety degrees on hydraulic hinges to transform the East Terrace from an open patio into a sheltered barbecue pavilion.
-When closed, it reads as a singular textured surface.
-When open, it becomes a ceiling suspended above, revealing the carved topography of its underside and the choreography of its engineering.
+Two Sides, Two Ways is a panel parallelogram pivoting ninety degrees on hydraulic hinges, transforming the East Terrace from an open patio into a sheltered barbecue pavilion.
+Closed, it reads as a singular textured wall.
+Open, it becomes a ceiling suspended above, its underside and engineering choreography revealed.

 Previous